wso2/docs-is/en/docs/guides/identity-lifecycles/edit-delete-roles.md

-# Edit or delete a role
+# Edit or Delete a Role

 ## Edit or delete a role using the admin portal